-The digital revolution has transformed filmmaking, making it possible to produce independent movies and video projects without huge budgets, expensive cameras or large crews.
+The digital revolution has transformed filmmaking, and now it's possible to produce independent movies and video projects without huge budgets, expensive cameras or large crews.
 This change means that many different organizations and companies today use film and video as part of their work.
 Whether the goal is to fulfill a personal artistic vision, market a product or advance a cause, the fundamental need to tell a story remains paramount, and film is a powerful means to do it.

 In this three-course certificate program, you’ll receive direct, hands-on experience creating visual stories that are intelligent, emotional, compelling, succinct and informative.
-We’ll cover the primary aspects of film production, including scripting, camera and lighting, sound, directing and editing.
+By making films, you will learn and practice the primary aspects of film production, including scripting, camera and lighting, sound, directing and editing.
 You’ll emerge with your own short film for your personal or professional portfolio.

 Current and aspiring filmmakers and video production specialists.

 Two years of college in film, video, theater or scriptwriting

 Two years of work experience in film, video, theater or scriptwriting

 You should be able to work in a diverse team environment to complete assignments and projects

 In addition to the weekly class and assigned online tutorials, you’ll need to spend time outside class producing your film projects, and most shoots are on weekends.
 The number of hours will vary greatly depending on individual student goals.
 For more details on time commitment,

 talk to an enrollment coach.
 English Proficiency

 If English is not your native language, you should have at least intermediate English skills to enroll.
 To learn more, see